-- Make sure you have the following: - A replacement drive drawer. - An ESD wristband, or you have taken other antistatic precautions. - A flashlight. - A permanent marker to note the exact location of each drive as you remove the drive from the drawer. - Access to the storage array's command line interface (CLI).
+- Make sure you have the following: - A replacement drive that is supported by NetApp for your controller shelf or drive shelf. - An ESD wristband, or you have taken other antistatic precautions. - A flashlight. - A permanent marker to note the exact location of each drive as you remove the drive from the drawer. - Access to the storage array's command line interface (CLI).
 If you do not have access to the CLI, you can do one of the following: - For SANtricity System Manager (version 11.60 and above) Download the CLI package (zip file) from System Manager.
 Go to Settings > System > Add-ons > Command Line Interface.
 You can then issue CLI commands from an operating system prompt, such as the DOS C: prompt.